PostHog/posthog.com/contents/handbook/people/benefits.md

 If you ever need change of scenery, we offer a monthly budget towards [coworking or café working](/handbook/people/spending-money#work-space), or [WeWork All Access](https://www.wework.com/solutions/wework-all-access).

-> Please message Tim to get added to our company WeWork account.
+> Please message Kendal to get added to our company WeWork account.

 ### Meeting up